Double hit lymphoma

 How is DHL treated?

 Combination chemotherapy is the main form of treatment for DHL.
-The names of different drug combinations often are derived from the first letter of each of the drugs used (e.g., the combination R-ICE is rituximab, ifosfamide, carboplatin and etoposide).
+The names of different drug combinations often are derived from the first letter of each of the drugs used.
+The protocol used will be determined by your particular situation and careful consideration by your doctor.

 Chemotherapy is given in several ways: